Stroke Foundation Consumer Council is a Board sub-committee representing the interests of stroke survivors, carers and family members.

 His life with the Bus and Coach Industry commenced with various bus and coach companies ranging from positions as a driver, Operations Manager, charter organiser to name a few.
 He also worked for four years with a respected freight Company (Simon Transport) where he learnt his skills as a salesman.

 Tony moved onto various bus chassis manufacturers and a bus bodybuilder, where he has spent over half his working life as a chassis and body salesman and then a specialist bus and coach driver trainer.
-He is now self employed in developing bus and coach drivers and assessing their driving styles.
+He is now self employed in developing bus and coach drivers and assessing their driving style when he is not writing his books.

-He is a member of the Bankstown Lidcombe Community Committee, the Secretary and acting Treasurer for the Bankstown Stroke Recovery Club as well as participating in various hospital Specialist training roles as a patient, as required.
+He is a member of the Bankstown Lidcombe Hospital Community Participation Committee, the Treasurer for the Bankstown Stroke Support Group as well as participating in various hospital Specialist training roles as a patient, as required.
 He also has a regular segment on 90.1FM Community Radio discussing stroke issues.

+In his spare time he is also a Stroke Safe Ambassador teaching Stroke awareness and encouraging life style changes as 80% of strokes are preventable.
 For sports, Tony plays lawn bowls as his weapon of choice and is a keen Canterbury Bankstown "Bulldogs" supporter.
+Tony also won the Stroke Foundation Creative Award for his books in 2020.

 Prior to his stroke, Tony was Policy Adviser to the Hon Jane Prentice, Assistant Minister for Social Services and Disability Services and experienced the initial rollout of the NDIS from the perspective of the Minister’s Office.